MikolajDrozdzowski/Crypto-World/README.md

 ![CryptoWorld](https://i.ibb.co/jWTGKrv/Crypto-World.png)

 ## Introduction
-In this project I have created a website which displays statistics and the latest news about crypto currencies.
-I used React with Redux and RTK Query for data fetching from CoinRanking API and Bing News Search API.
-The project is based on a components library Ant-Design and is fully responsive.
+In this project I have created a website which displays statistics and the latest news about cryptocurrencies.
+I have used React with Redux and RTK Query for fetching data from CoinRanking API and Bing News Search API.
+This project is based on a components library Ant-Design and is fully responsive.
+The website utilizes React-Router for routing.

 ## Getting Started with Create React App